Earth Has Had a Secret Second Moon for Months Now

 A pair of astronomers discovered the miniature moon on the night of February 15.
 It showed up in the nightly observations of the Catalina Sky Survey, a NASA-funded project in Arizona.
 The survey is designed to study asteroids and comets near Earth, the kind that could potentially menace the planet if they got too close.
 To Kacper Wierzchos and Teddy Pruyne, the mystery object appeared as a few pixels of light moving quickly across a dusky, fixed background.

 Researchers at other observatories and amateur astronomers around the world raced to monitor the newcomer in the sky, collecting as much data as they could.
 When they calculated its orbit, they were baffled.
 The object wasn’t a newcomer at all.
-So far, their work suggests that the object has been moving around us, gravitationally bound to the Earth, for at least a year, perhaps longer.
+So far, their work suggests that the object has been moving around us, gravitationally bound to the Earth for the past many months—at least a year, but potentially closer to three.
 We’ve had a tiny new moon all this time, and we didn’t know about it.

-So, what exactly is this thing?
+So what exactly is this thing?

 Astronomers don’t know everything yet—it’s been less than two weeks!—but they’ve identified some traits.
 The object is about the size of a compact car and traces a rambling loop around Earth about every four months or so.
 As the object passed by Earth on its path through space, the planet’s gravity pulled it close.
 And in that moment, it became a moon.